Panchob/evaluate-news-nlp/README.md

 # Evaluate news with natural language processing

-This simple page take an URL as is only input.
+This simple page takes an URL as is only input.
 The URL must be a link to an article or a blog.
 After submitting, the following information will be extracted:

 1. The title of the article
 2. A summary of the article or blog